 Norway Points of Interest: Where to Go and Places to Visit in Norway

-Norway is a like a dream with the essence of being remarkably simple yet an astounding destination making it one of the most magnificent countries on the planet.
+Norway is like a dream with the essence of being remarkably simple yet an astounding destination making it one of the most magnificent countries on the planet.

 Famous fjords, majestic mountains, and modern picturesque cities – these practically sum up all that is glorious about the country of Norway, making it one of the most beautiful places to be in around the world.

-Tourists have a variety of options when it comes to traveling around the country – boat, bike, car, or by train.
+Tourists have a variety of options when it comes to traveling around the country – boat, bike, a road trip by car, or by train.
 From the glistening summer sun atop massive glaciers to the breathtaking wonder that is the northern lights, the variety of places to visit in Norway make for an incredible adventure all through the year.
 Boasting a rich, interesting past, Norway also has a lot to offer regarding cultural expeditions.

 Some of the best Norway points of interest feature architectural gems to historical artifacts spread across public museums and rural villages.
 The country has also given birth to numerous cosmopolitan cities that serve as highlights of the modern Scandinavian way of life while showing a reminder of its traditional past.